mattsrc/opentx-lua-rssi-histogram/README.md

 You may want to reset the telemetry graph when resetting a flight, or when a switch is toggled.
 This can be done with a global variable.

 To start, choose a global variable index to use.
-Then set this in your config to that index:
+Then set this in your configuration to that index:

     resetGlobalVarIndex = 5  -- choose GV6